graphql-dotnet/parser/README.md

 ![Size](https://img.shields.io/github/repo-size/graphql-dotnet/parser)

-This library contains a lexer and parser classes as well as the complete [GraphQL AST model](http://spec.graphql.org/October2021/#sec-Appendix-Grammar-Summary).
+This library contains a lexer and parser as well as the complete [GraphQL AST model](http://spec.graphql.org/October2021/#sec-Appendix-Grammar-Summary) that allows you to work with GraphQL documents compatible with the [October 2021 spec](https://spec.graphql.org/October2021/).

-The parser from this library is used in [GraphQL for .NET](https://github.com/graphql-dotnet/graphql-dotnet).
+The parser from this library is used by the [GraphQL.NET](https://github.com/graphql-dotnet/graphql-dotnet) project and was [verified](https://codecov.io/gh/graphql-dotnet/parser) by many test data sets.

 Preview versions of this package are available on [GitHub Packages](https://github.com/orgs/graphql-dotnet/packages?repo_name=parser).